octorber123/laravel-book-store/README.md

-## Aston book store
+# Aston book store
 - Website Link: https://larabookstore.herokuapp.com/
 - Admin username: astonadmin@aston.com pass: astonadmin
 - User username: astonuser@aston.com pass: astonuser

-I used the Laravel framework to create this book store web application, I have used simple CSS and bootstap styling to keep the website clean and simple to use.
+I have used the Laravel framework to create this book store, web application, I have used CSS and bootstap styling to keep the website clean and simple to use.
 This web store allows registered users to place orders for books.

 ## Structure of system:
 This book store can be visited by 3 types of users, unregistered, registered and staff users.
-Using Authentication gates, low cleareance users cannot visit high clearance views. for axmple a unregistered user will be redirected if try to access an admin view.
+Using Authentication gates, low cleareance users cannot visit high clearance views. for exmple an unregistered user will be redirected if try to access an admin view.

-## Features each user can access:
+## Functionality:

 ### Unregistered users can…
 - can register as customer
 - can see book list with title, category, price.
-- Can see details of book with extra information like book cover image , stock and publish year
+- Can see details of a book with extra information like book cover , stock available and publish year

 ### Registered Users…
 - Can Log in or out